jandyr/ProSeisSN/README.md

 ## Additional Resources

 Students are directed to reference from the Literature in the **Unit Notes**.
-The following refer to the basic to contruct the Course environment.
+The following refers to the basics in contructing the Course environment.

 * [Short Python tutorial](https://swcarpentry.github.io/python-novice-inflammation/index.html)